 According to the most recent Gallup research on the state of the American workplace, only 12 percent of the more than 195,000 U.S. employees surveyed agreed with the proposition that their organization does a “great job” of onboarding.
-With more and more organizations engaging in virtual onboarding amid the ongoing COVID-19 pandemic, we decided to highlight some of the common elements and characteristics that we find to be crucial to onboarding success across the whole of our client base.
-What follows are the basic pillars that all organizations should look to incorporate into their digital age onboarding strategies.
+With more and more organizations engaging in virtual onboarding amid the ongoing COVID-19 pandemic, we decided to highlight some of the common elements and characteristics that we find to be crucial for a successful onboarding process across the whole of our client base.

-Introduce New Hires to Policies and Benefits Prior to Day One
+Introduce Policies and Benefits When Onboarding New Employees Prior to Day One

 The goal of any onboarding program should be to settle new hires into their roles quickly, efficiently and with as high a degree of positive engagement as possible.
 And yet, more often than not, new hire onboarding typically begins with the monotony of a conference room, a stack of papers and hours of signing/reading.
 Many organizations fail to take advantage of the period of time that occurs between when a candidate accepts an offer of employment, and their first day on the job.

 Also known as the “pre-boarding” stage, this period offers organizations a unique opportunity to eliminate administrative tasks while introducing new hires to organizational policies and benefits from the comfort of their homes.

 Although far from the most exciting part of the onboarding experience, policies and benefits are an essential component to understanding company culture and acceptable behavior.
 When paired with a powerful SaaS portal, pre-boarding engagement sets the tone for a positive, educational and rewarding onboarding experience.